 - remaining informed of research in the area of social communication disorders and advancing the knowledge base of the nature of the disability, screening, diagnosis, prognostic indicators, assessment, treatment, and service delivery for individuals with social communication disorders;

 - advocating for individuals with social communication disorders and their families at the local, state, and national levels.

-See the Assessment section of the social communication evidence map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+See the Assessment section of the Social Communication Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 Screening of social communication skills is conducted whenever a social communication disorder is suspected or as part of a comprehensive speech and language evaluation for any child with communication concerns.

 Screening typically includes